HaikuArchives/StreamRadio/README.md

-# Haiku-Radio
+# StreamRadio

 ![Screenshot](screenshot.png)

-Haiku native application to search for an listen to internet radio stations.
+An application native to Haiku to search for and listen to internet radio stations.

 # [StreamRadio user guide](docs/userguide.md)